basson099/websocketfiles/README.md

 ./wsfiles_server_uv.1.02
 ```

-Attention: The asynchronous demo wsfiles_server_uv only use an event thread and a single working thread based on libuv.
-If you want to increase the number of working thread larger than 1(default is 1), you can increase UV_THREADPOOL_SIZE value.
+Attention: The asynchronous demo wsfiles_server_uv only uses an event thread and a single working thread(based on libuv).If you want to increase the number of working thread more than 1 (default value is 1), you can modify UV_THREADPOOL_SIZE value.
 The most important thing is that you must add some protection codes in main.cpp to make sure some variables are thread safe in multi-working-thread sitution.

-Start wsfiles_server_uv, then we get a tracing of websocket message flow on console:
+Start wsfiles_server_uv, and we get tracing messages on console:

 ```bash
 set thread pool size:1